scottatron/scottatron.com/content/_index.md

 I'm a huge advocate of infrastructure automation and infrastructure as code.
 I've worked extensivley with **Puppet**, **Ansible**, and **Terraform** to automate infrastructure on-premise (**VMware** and bare-metal) as well as in the cloud (**AWS**).

-While I don't believe that the term 'GitOps' that has recently gained some popularity is defining a new concept, I do love that it succintly describes an approach to operating infrastructure and applications that is driven through source control.
+While I don't believe that the recently popularised term "GitOps" is defining a new concept, I do love that it succintly describes an approach to operating infrastructure and applications that is driven through source control.
 This is something I believe is extra important on top of core automation practices to ensure good audit-trails and promote declarative and idempotent changes.

 ### Containers

-I've been immersed in the use of **Linux containers** since I started using them in 2013 and have been a huge advocate for their adoption at IOOF.
+I've been immersed in the use of **Linux containers** since I started using them in 2013 and have been a champion for their adoption at IOOF.
 We initially started working with **Docker** directly for our container platform, however I strongly advocated for our move to **Kubernetes** once it had reached a level of maturity and adoption that made sense for us.

 ### Systems Administration